 The company releases data from a US clinical trial highlighting the vaccine’s efficacy and reporting no safety concerns.
-Efficacy was similar across all groups and the company announces it hopes to apply for an emergency use authorization in the first half of April.
+Efficacy was similar across all groups and the company announces it hopes to apply for an EUA in the first half of April.
 Should the vaccine be approved, the company will deliver 20 million doses immediately and another 20 million throughout the first month of approval.

 US Data Safety Monitoring Board Questions AstraZeneca Data

 The independent committee overseeing AstraZeneca’s US COVID-19 vaccine trial expresses concern the company has reported outdated data.
 The Data Safety Monitoring Board (DSMB) feels the reported data created an incomplete view of the vaccine’s efficacy.

 European Union Could Cut Vaccine Supply